dominsights/gateway/README.md

 **How to setup:**

-You will need to install the following applications:
+You will need to install docker on your local machine:

-- Postgres;
-- MongoDb;
-- RabbitMq;
-- Dotnet core 3;

-**Setup database:**

-- Restore the database using the file gateway_dump
+- Go to the root of the solution;
+- Execute docker-compose up;

 **Projects setup (to run in localhost):**